alpipego/advanced-ads-slider/readme.txt

 = 1.2.1 =

-* compatibility with php prior 5.3
+* compatibility with PHP prior 5.3

 = 1.2 =